Royal Enfield Hunter 350

-The Royal Enfield Hunter 350 is a roadster motorcycle launched by Royal Enfield in August 2022 in India.
+The Royal Enfield Hunter 350 is an Indian roadster motorcycle launched by Royal Enfield in August 2022.
 It is powered by 349cc BS6 engine that produces 20.2 bhp and 27 Nm of torque with 5 speed gearbox and slipper assist clutch.
 The Hunter 350 is the most affordable motorcycle under the new J-platform, and the second least expensive bike after Royal Enfield Bullet 350.
 The motorcycle features a retro-style single-piece seat, a classic round headlamp, a flat handlebar and a sculpted fuel tank.
 Within a month of its launch, the Hunter 350 became the second highest selling Royal Enfield motorcycle.